syncfusion-content/asp.net-core-docs/aspnet-core/ReportViewer/Getting-Started.md

 {% endhighlight %}

 ## Build WebApi Service
-We should to inhertied the IReportController interface to build the report viewer compatible Web API and ReportHelper should used with IReportController interface implemented methods.
+We should to inherited the IReportController interface to build the report viewer compatible Web API and ReportHelper should used with IReportController interface implemented methods.
 ReportHelper will do the server side related process and will return the required data for the ReportViewer to process the rendering.
 Here, the sample code provided with MVC application to build the Web API service along with existing controller.

 {% highlight C# %}